PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 - `KERNEL_CLASSES`.
 Setting this symbol to `"mbl-fitimage"` results in the inclusion of `mbl-fitimage.bbclass` in the `kernel.bbclass` hierarchy as shown in [Figure 7.3](#figure-7-3).
 The processing is then hooked into the build.
 - `UBOOT_SIGN_ENABLE`.
-Setting this symbol results adds signing headers to the FIT image, according to MBL requirements.
+Setting this symbol adds signing headers to the FIT image, according to MBL requirements.

 The `mbl-fitimage.bbclass` member functions of interest are described briefly below:
 - `fitimage_emit_section_boot_script()`.
 Helper function to write the boot script `fit-image.its` section, which incorporates the U-Boot `boot.cmd` file into the FIT image as the `boot.scr`.